hassanmehedi1/pc-monkey-app/README.md

 ## [Live Website](https://pc-monkey.web.app/)

 ### Description
  This website is pc parts manufacturer who sell parts of pc in wholesale.
 This website is made with react, firebase, mongodb, express. this is a full responsive website.
 This website implements full CRUD operation. all buttons are functional here.
+This site also has a Stripe payment gateway system implemented, users can for their ordered products by sample test cards.
+This site also has a separate dashboard for user and admin.

 ### Features Of My Site